 A host of federal regulations spell out the requirements for operating large trucks safely and protecting the public.
 For example, there are hours-of-service regulations that establish how many hours a single driver can operate a large truck in a day.
 But driver fatigue, substance abuse, and claims that some companies encourage drivers to ignore hour-of-service limits remain common problems.

 Depending on the circumstances of the accident, there may also be allegations of carelessness on the part of the trucking company — questions about its training and hiring procedures, the way it maintains and services its equipment, or its compliance with other regulations.

 If you have suffered injuries in a car-truck accident, you will need an experienced truck accident law firm that knows how to manage and litigate such cases.
 Don’t make the mistake of assuming that the trucking company and their insurers will treat you fairly if you don’t have a strong advocate on your side.
 An attorney that focuses on truck accidents will know how to analyze the facts and identify the issues that should be pursued in court if a lawsuit becomes necessary.

 THE TRUCK ACCIDENT LAWYERS AT FDAZAR

 If you or a loved one has been injured in an accident involving a tractor-trailer, semi-truck, or other commercial vehicle, Franklin D. Azar & Associates can help.
-Our track record over thirty years of representing injured people has helped us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Greenwood Village, Colorado Springs, and Pueblo.
+Our track record over thirty years of representing injured people has helped us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Thornton, Fort Collins, Greeley, Grand Junction, Colorado Springs, and Pueblo.
 We have experienced truck accident lawyers ready to review your case with you, and we have the dedication to represent your interests and get you the compensation you deserve.
 Contact us today for a free, no-obligation consultation and evaluation of your case.